Eliah-Lakhin/lufo-website/src/articles/gameplay/gameplay-overview.md

 ![Dialog interaction example](../../images/dialog-interaction.jpg)

-The dialog options and the quests are not predefined(except a few storytelling events), and completely based on the current gameplay situation that dynamically changing.
+The dialog options and the quests are not predefined(except a few storyline events), and completely based on the current gameplay situation that dynamically changing.

 The primary ways of walking thought the game are:
  - By interacting with other NPCs, understanding connections between them based on gathered data and influencing characters through dialogs and quest completion to achieve desirable goals.